kadimetla/doc-adk-training/training/module03-first-agent-echo/README.md

 ---
 sidebar_position: 1
-title: "Module 3: Your First Agent: The "Echo" Agent"
+title: "Module 3: Your First Agent: The \"Echo\" Agent"
 ---

 # Module 3: Your First Agent: The "Echo" Agent